 All of the talks were well attended, with a lively discussion period.
 I gained many clients from these talks and was able to introduce Reiki to a population that never heard of it.
 I was asked many challenging questions, so it was a good education for ME, although at the time I didn't see it that way!
 It's always been hard for me to explain Reiki, but in those days I felt I HAD to.
 If I was unable to "convince" someone I felt a failure.
 I no longer feel I have to convince anyone, but rather share what I know.
 I'd still rather do it than talk about it, but I also really enjoy brining Reiki to populations that are not familiar with it, so it's important to me to do the talks.

 At about the year mark at the gym I began thinking about working in the community.
-The gym gig was going well, but most of my clients were from the gym and I wanted to branch out in the community.
+The gym gig was going well, but I wanted to branch out into the community.
 I had volunteered for health fairs and had gotten a taste of working with a more diverse client base and wanted more of that.
 I put the thought out there and then immediately felt panic at leaving my safe nest at the gym.
 I fit in well there, was part of the team, enjoyed my clients, yet I knew the time to move on to the next level was looming.

 Sedona, Arizona is one of my favorite places.
 I had a profound awakening there in the spring of 2000, when I first began to walk this path of self-discovery.
 I'd been traveling there a lot since then, tapping into its magical energy, hiking among the beautiful red rocks and getting to know this special place.

 After six months of practicing as a Reiki Master I was ready to move on to the Teacher level.
 I decided as a gift to myself I would go back to the place I had my awakening and receive it there.
-I would time it so it would occur the five-year anniversary of my new life.
-I had no idea who to go to or how to even find them, so I went to the Internet, goggled "Reiki in Sedona" and up popped the Infinite Light Healing Center with Michael and Laurelle.
+I had no idea who to go to or how to even find them, so I went to the Internet, goggled "Reiki in Sedona" and up popped a Reiki website.
 I was excited to see they had Reiki Master/Teacher training the exact weekend I had already booked my vacation for!
 I signed up without a thought.
-Once again, it was right.
-I felt it to my soul.

 I have to admit I went to that training a bit cocky.
 Gone was the shivering wreck in the car, debating whether or not I should go in.
 I couldn't wait to get there!
 I was hyper with excitement!
 What's to be afraid of?
 I was already a Master!
 I was ahead of the game!
 I was in Sedona!
 What could go wrong?

 The training was everything I could hope for and more.
-Michael and Laurelle are amazing - they are excellent teachers, beautiful people and being in this class of 10 women was like being wrapped in a Reiki cocoon of love.
+The teachers were amazing, and being in this class of 10 women was like being wrapped in a Reiki cocoon of love.
 Even after nine hours each day I didn't want to leave.
 I could have stayed there forever.
 Being attuned outside on the balcony facing the red rocks of Sedona was like a dream come true.
 I remember feeling so happy and so full of love and gratitude and marveling at the changes in my life in the last five years.